9 FAM 601.12

 (U) INA 243(d) provides that upon being notified by the Secretary of Homeland Security that a government of a foreign country denies or unreasonably delays accepting an alien who is a citizen, subject, national, or resident of that country, the Secretary of State shall order consular officers in that foreign country to discontinue granting immigrant visas or nonimmigrant visas, or both, to citizens, subjects, nationals, and residents of that country until the Secretary of Homeland Security notifies the Secretary of State that the country has accepted the alien.

-(U) The following countries are currently subject to discontinuation of visa issuance under INA 243(d): Cambodia, The Gambia, Guinea, Eritrea, and Sierra Leone.
+(U) The following countries are currently subject to discontinuation of visa issuance under INA 243(d): Cambodia, Guinea, Eritrea, and Sierra Leone.

 Dear [Insert Applicant's Name]:

 This letter is to inform you that we are unable to issue a visa to you today, because visa issuance temporarily has been discontinued under Section 243(d) of the Immigration and Nationality Act.
 The Secretary of Homeland Security has notified the Secretary of State that [insert country] denies or unreasonably delays accepting the return of its citizens, subjects, nationals or residents subject to deportation from the United States, and the Secretary of State has ordered consular officers in [insert country] to discontinue granting [insert affected visa classes or categories].
 Consistent with the Secretary's order, the issuance of your visa has been suspended.
 Applicants cannot appeal the suspension and we will not refund the visa application fee.

 When the Secretary of Homeland Security notifies the Secretary of State that [insert country] has complied with U.S. requests relating to acceptance of its national or nationals, the normal issuance of visas will resume.
 A consular officer will review your application at that time, and may contact you as necessary regarding it.